How many tired cliches have you heard about aging?

 Did you know dry skin is more susceptible to premature aging?
 You know you have dry skin when it feels tight and flaky after cleansing.

-It’s one of the first signs of aging skin, but dry skin isn’t only a problem for older women.
+It’s one of the first signs of aging skin, but dry skin isn’t only a problem for older women or men.

 Skin begins to age around age 25, with noticeable signs showing up by the time you reach your early thirties.
 That’s a little surprising since the anti-aging skincare ads target older women.